mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Even though I've been experimenting with homelab for the past few years, this was my first time building a server rack, so this is a beginner-level guide.

-Every other guide I've read sbout server racks reads like someone explaining their 20th rack.
+Every other article I've read about server racks reads like someone explaining their 20th rack.
 They don't explain how they chose components or why they rejected alternatives.
-They've been doing it for so long that the decisions are either unconscious or feel unworthy of mention.
+They've been doing it for so long that their decisions are either unconscious or feel unworthy of mention.

 Because this is my first time building a server rack, I'm free from the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
-I'm walking you through how I approached the process for the first time.
+I'm walking you through how I approached this process for the first time.

 ### No conflict of interest

 I'm not getting paid by anyone or receiving free products to write this post.
 I have no advertisers to satisfy or partnerships to maintain.

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.
-That means the author receives a commission when readers purchase products through links in the article.
+This means the author receives a commission when readers purchase products through links in the article.

 Authors can still provide valuable information while using affiliate links, and some of the best homelab bloggers fund their work that way.
 Nevertheless, affiliate links create a clear conflict of interest between the author and their readers.
-If merchants pay an author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.
+If merchants pay the author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.

-I'm not claiming that I'm pure of heart and that everyone who writes for money is evil, but my incentives are more aligned with my readers'.
-I write my blog out of vanity &mdash; I like when people tell me that they find my articles interesting or useful.
+I'm not claiming that to be pure of heart or denouncing anyone who writes for money, but my incentives are more aligned with my readers'.
+I write my blog out of vanity &mdash; I like when people tell me that they find my posts interesting or useful.
 Writing out my thought process also helps me improve my approach and elicits useful feedback from readers.

 My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect my other choices.
 I'll disclose my relationship with TinyPilot whenever mentioning it.